WoW-U/vscode-gmr-api/README.md

 A Visual Studio Code extension that provides Lua library definitions for **GMR**, enabling IntelliSense, autocompletion, and type checking for GMR-specific APIs.

-This plugin is community driven, so it would not automatically get updates when GMR add new function, please add them by yourself or [create an issue](https://github.com/WoW-U/vscode-gmr-api/issues/new) and describe what should be added
+This plugin is community driven, so it would not automatically get updates when GMR add new function, please add them by yourself, [create an issue](https://github.com/WoW-U/vscode-gmr-api/issues/new) send a message to [discord channel](https://discord.gg/72TFvXMVT6) and describe what should be added

 [Join Discord](https://discord.gg/72TFvXMVT6) to discuss and participate.